Frederick Stanley Arnot: First expedition

-Arnot was assisted in reaching the Bié Plateau in Angola by the Portuguese trader and army officer António da Silva Porto.
+Arnot left Bulozi in 1884 to seek medical attention and to escape a brewing rebellion against Lewanika.
+He was assisted in reaching the Bié Plateau in Angola by the Portuguese trader and army officer António da Silva Porto.
 Despite his illness, he refused to be carried in a hammock by African porters, insisting on riding an ox.

+He had to travel westward rather than to the east as he had planned.
+His route took him over the high country along the watershed of the Zambezi and the Congo rivers.
+At 5000 ft the location was cool and relatively free of malaria-carrying mosquitoes.

 The journey was arduous, through rough country and with constant exposure to accidents and unfamiliar diseases.

 Arnot eventually reached Benguela on the Atlantic coast in Portuguese territory around the end of 1884.

 It had taken him four years to cross the continent from east to west.

 Msiri

 Arnot recovered his health while staying at Bailundu, inland from the coast in Ovimbundu territory, as the guest of some missionaries from the American Board of Commissioners for Foreign Missions.
 Messengers arrived there from the chief Msidi (Msiri), who ruled a large area in what is now Katanga Province in the Democratic Republic of the Congo, with its capital at Bunkeya.

 Msiri invited the white men to visit his Garenganze kingdom.

 On 3 June 1885 Arnot set out with a caravan of forty bearers and supplies for two years, reaching Bunkeya on 14 February 1886.

 When Arnot arrived he had no food left, no trade goods and no white companions.
 He received a warm welcome, however, although Msiri discouraged his missionary work for fear it would make his subjects disloyal.

 Msiri's father had been in the business of buying copper ore in Katanga and transporting it to the east coast of Africa for resale.

 As a young man Msiri remained behind in the region as his father's agent.

 He became leader of a group of Bayeke people, and established a state that extended from the Luapula River south to the Congo-Zambezi watershed, and from Lake Mweru in the east to the Lualaba River in the west.
 Based on Bunkeya, the state controlled a huge central-African trading network, mostly dealing in slaves but also in ivory, salt, copper and iron ore.
 Traders came to Bunkeya from the Zambezi and Congo basins, from Angola, Uganda and Zanzibar.
 The Arabs from the east coast bought guns and ammunition, which Msiri used to maintain his position.